CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 Policies and instructions with technical and organizational safeguards for the logging process are documented and provided to authorized personnel if required.
 The policies and instructions are documented according to PC-02.
 In addition, the AI service provider outlines the information contained in the logs and their storage periods in the system description according to BC-04.

-## RE-03 Monitoring Of Model Requests Criterion
+## RE-03 Monitoring Of Model Requests

 The AI service provider performs continuous checks (at least monthly) for irregularities within user requests in order to detect malicious requests against the AI model(s) in scope of the AI Service according to RE-05.

 About the Criterion

 In addition to security monitoring issues addressed in C5-OPS-13, irregularities can arise from different sources, e.g. an unusual large number of requests or similar requests in terms of content which should be limited.

 The monitoring of AI models should also consider model theft and data poisoning scenarios according to SR-01.

-## RE-04 Corrective Measures To The Output Criterion
+## RE-04 Corrective Measures To The Output

 If the AI service allows for human intervention or correction of the AI service output, only authorized subjects are allowed to correct the output based on their rights and responsibilities.
 A corresponding role and rights concept is in place in accordance with the Policy for User Accounts and Access Rights (C5-IDM-01).

 About the Criterion

 For the purpose of retraining a model, suggestions made by the users of the AI service are collected and assessed through established procedures.

-## RE-05 Handling Of Ai Specific Security Incidents Criterion
+## RE-05 Handling Of Ai Specific Security Incidents

 Identified security incidents related to the AI model(s) within the scope of the AI service are addressed by the AI service provider in accordance with the Policy for Security Incident Management (C5-SIM-01).
 The processes and detected inconsistencies are documented according to PC-02.

 About the Criterion

 The identified incidents are consolidated into new threat scenarios according to SR-01.
 The effectiveness of the countermeasures implemented according to SR-05 should be assessed taking into account the security incidents and further improved.

-## RE-06 Backup And Disaster Recovery Criterion
+## RE-06 Backup And Disaster Recovery

 Policies and instructions with technical and organizational safeguards are documented and provided according to PC-02 by the AI service provider to avoid loss of relevant data and AI model(s).
 In line with PC-01 the principles for Data Protection and Recovery (C5-OPS-06)must apply.
 They provide reliable procedures for backup management (e.g. snapshots) and recovery of models (e.g. roll-back mechanisms).
 Access to the backups is limited to authorized subjects.

 The recovery procedures are tested at least annually.
 Actions required by the user must be outlined in the system description according to BC-04.

 About the Criterion

 Versioning, tracking and storing of datasets and AI models for development and in production should be done according to a predefined structure (type, manner and frequency) along the learning pipeline.

-# 6.5 Data Quality Objective
+# Data Quality

 1. Data used for the training and operation of the AI service fulfills quality requirements.

 2. Establish transparency, which regulations and laws the service provider meets regarding the use of data for the AI service.

-## DQ-01 Data Quality Requirements For Development Criterion
+## DQ-01 Data Quality Requirements For Development

 Data quality requirements for development are defined to ensure a proper functioning of the AI service according to PF-01.
 The following aspects apply to data exploration as well as training, validation and testing data:
 - Accessibility